Ethorbit/SteamDeck-SteamOS-Guides/README.md

 ### SD card
 * `fdisk /dev/mmcblk0`
-* Enter d and press enter until there are no more partitions left.
+* Enter d and press enter and repeat until there are no more partitions left.
 * Enter g to create a new GPT label
 * Enter n to create a new partition
 * Press enter until it stops asking (this means we're allocating the entire SD card with a single partition, if you're okay with that.)